k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 C: Population executions.

-D: All enrichment functions and is determined at the LU schema level in the Enrichment Order tab.
+D: All enrichment functions and is determined on the LU schema level in the Enrichment Order tab.

 (***Solution 10: D ***).